CBSE Class 12 Knowledge Traditions & Practices of India 2026-27 Syllabus

 8. Other Technologies: A Survey

-• Elucidate the historical context and cultural significance of Harappan technologies and their impact on later civilizations.
+• Examine and analyse the historical context and cultural significance of Harappan technologies and their impact on later civilizations.

-• Demonstrate knowledge of the art and technology of pottery making, from the Harappan era to later civilizations.
+• Examine and critically evaluate the art and technology of pottery making from the Harappan era to later civilizations.

-• Display familiarity with the production and use of glass in ancient cultures and its influence on art, trade, and commerce.
+• Examine details of the production and use of glass in ancient cultures and its influence on art, trade, and commerce.

-• Evaluate the evolution of textile technology and its role in the production of garments, trade and commerce.
+• Examine the evolution of textile technology and its role in the production of garments, trade, and commerce.

-• Compare and contrast writing technologies in ancient civilizations, including the development of scripts, writing materials and writing tools with modern tools of today.
+• Analyse writing technologies in ancient civilizations, including the development of scripts writing materials, and writing tools.

-• Elucidate the role of gemmology in ancient cultures, including its use in jewellery making and trade.
+• Understand the role of gemmology in ancient cultures, including its use in jewellery making and trade.

-• Evaluate the production and use of perfumes and cosmetics in ancient civilizations and their cultural significance.
+• Analyse the production and use of perfumes and cosmetics in ancient civilizations and their cultural significance.

-• Compare and contrast the relationship between technology, economic systems, and cultural values in ancient civilizations.
+• Examine the relationship between technology, economic systems, and cultural values in ancient civilizations.

-• Summarize the evidence of primary sources that provide information on these technologies.
+• Critically examine the evidence and primary sources that provide information on these technologies.